axelmagn/sokol-c-sample/README.md

 ## AI Usage Disclosure

 This project was made with the assistance of LLM agents.
 It contains both handcrafted and generated code.
+I understand if this bums you out, and it's cool if you only want to use handcrafted source.
+I decided that life is too short for rolling boilerplate and windows build scripts by hand.